Einfach-Gaming/egmrp-wiki/installation.md

 **0. Prerequisites**

-- Your server does have to have a valid Gameserver Login Token (GSLT)

-- You can generate one here: https://steamcommunity.com/dev/managegameservers?l=german
+- Your server needs a valid Gameserver Login Token (GSLT) You can generate one here: https://steamcommunity.com/dev/managegameservers?l=german

 **1. Download Things**